phalcon-orphanage/docs/en/reference/logging.rst

     $logger->close();

 Message Formatting
 ------------------
-By default the logger uses the following format: [%date%][%type%] %message%.Phalcon_Logger allows you to define your own message format by using the method setFormat().
+By default the logger uses the following format: [%date%][%type%] %message%.
+Phalcon_Logger allows you to define your own message format by using the method setFormat().
 Formats can contain variables that are replaced by their respective values according to the following table:

 +-----------+------------------------------------------+
 | Variable  | Description                              |